WDI-SEA/wdi_assessments/project_assessments/project2_remote_self_assessment.md

 ### PROCESS

 This assessment is an **individual** assignment - no collaboration please.
+While we will not grade this, it is a really solid indicator of your grasp on unit 2 concepts and can be a valuable self-check.

 It's "open book" - you may reference anything on your computer, Google, use notes, etc.

 It is anticipated that it will take approximately **90 minutes** to complete this assessment, however, if necessary, you have up to 3 hours to finish.

-When finished you will demo your app to an instructor and slack them the link to your personal GitHub repo.

 ## Instructions & Estimated Time Guidelines (You've Got This!)